fabioz/pyvmmonitor-core/README.md

-# pyvmmonitor-core
-Open Source bits of the core utilities used in PyVmMonitor (http://www.pyvmmonitor.com/)
+This project contains the open Source bits of the core utilities used in PyVmMonitor (http://www.pyvmmonitor.com/)

+The licenses used are:

+- PSF License (null)
+- MIT (appdirs)
+- LGPL (other modules)